rakeshy1116/Distributed-Systems-Assignment-2/README.md

 5. Product and
 6. Customer Databases

-We have used dynamodb for storing item, buyer, seller and shopping cart data.
-We have implemented the tcp communication using socket programming in java. for performance measures we have deployed our front end and backend of seller and buyer servers in 4 different virtual machines in google cloud with 4 different ip addresses and port numbers.
+We have used dynamodb for storing item, buyer, seller, shopping cart and transactions data.
+Communication between client and server front end is done using REST APIs and is implement using spring framework in Java. and Communication between server front and backend is done using GRPC. and for make Purchase function, we have soap protocol to check the transaction status. for performance measures we have deployed our front end and backend of seller and buyer servers in 4 different virtual machines in google cloud with 4 different ip addresses and port numbers.

 <h3>Assumptions:</h3>